bhaskar123u/namaste-react/README.md

 We can do N number of things in HOC such as changing css styles and all sorts of cross cutting concerns.
 HOC doesn't mutate old component.
 HOC returns a new React component (NewComponent) that new component may wrap, replace, or conditionally render WrappedComponent.
 HOCs generalize conditional rendering (and more) so that logic is reusable and not tied to a single component.
 If the condition is specific to that component (e.g., “Show veg-only filter if restaurant supports it”), do conditional rendering inside.
 If the condition is cross-cutting (e.g., “Show skeleton while fetching,” “Protect route if user not logged in”), use a HOC (or hook).

 59. The “new component” can:
-1. Wrap the old one in extra elements:
+  a.
+Wrap the old one in extra elements:
   `<div className="wrapper"> <WrappedComponent {...props} /> </div>`
-2. Decide when to render it:
+  b.
+Decide when to render it:
   {props.show && `<WrappedComponent {...props} />`}
-3. Pass new or modified props down:
+  c.
+Pass new or modified props down:
   `<WrappedComponent {...props} theme="dark" />`
 But the inner component’s structure is preserved unless the HOC deliberately changes the props or styling.
 We can inject className or complete style itself from HOC and it will be applied at Child component level.